TezBaydu/Milestone-Project-3-Cooking/README.md

     - Get ready to cook image

 2. Input fields.
-    - Username (Email address used to initially register)
+    - Email
     - Password

-3. Submit / Login button if details correct.
+3. Login button

-4. Warning if details incorrect.
+    - Data read by database and if correct allows user access
+    - If incorrect a warning is flashed to state email or password is incorrect

-5. Password reset option.
+4. Password reset option.
+    - To make active member false and produce email providing alternative password to reactivate (make member true) account

-6. If in wrong section, description to direct to registration.
+5. If in wrong section, description to direct to registration.

-7. If already logged, warning to state already logged in.
+6. If already logged in this option is to not be available in Menu.

-8. Menu
+7. Menu
     - Leading non-member to
         * Home
         * Register